coder/coder/docs/admin/provisioners.md

 Be sure to replace `https://coder.example.com` with your [access URL](./configure.md#access-url) and `your_token` with an [API token](../api.md).

-To include [provider secrets](../templates/authentication.md), you can modify the command to mount environment variables or external volumes.
-Alternatively, you can create a custom provisioner image that includes the Coder CLI.
+To include [provider secrets](../templates/authentication.md), modify the `docker run` command to mount environment variables or external volumes.
+Alternatively, you can create a custom provisioner image.

 ## Disable built-in provisioners